Nested raises another £36M to help you buy a new house before you sell your old one

 In a brief call, Nested co-founder Matt Robinson, who previously co-founded online payments company GoCardless, told me that the startup’s best sales funnel is people’s bad experience trying to sell their home with a competing agency.
 He framed the current market as online-only estate agents who are targeting the low end by charging a flat up front fee but with little guarantee they’ll go on to sell your home, and traditional brick ‘n’ mortar agents who no longer add as much value as they used to now that listings and market data has moved online.

-In Nested, he believes the startup has found the place where significant value can still be added: certainly around the minimum price that your house will be sold, and offering you the cash up front while it does and without compromising the eventual sale price.
-“Home sellers don’t know the only two things that matter: how much they will sell for and when they will receive the money,” is how likes to put it.
+In Nested, he believes the startup has found the place where significant value can still be added: certainty about the minimum price that your house will be sold, and offering you the cash up front while it does and without compromising the eventual sale price.
+“Home sellers don’t know the only two things that matter: how much they will sell for and when they will receive the money,” is how Robinson likes to put it.
 By using Nested, both are guaranteed.

 Regards traction, I’m told that the proptech startup is heading towards transacting 50 houses per month and £10 million in booked revenue annually.
 Based on current demand, Nested expects to be doing 1 per cent of London home sales in the next few months and 5-10 per cent in the next year.

-Meanwhile, Nested plans to use the new capital to continue to grow aggressively, initially within London and in the near future expanding across the U.K. “The investment will focus on delivering a solution that provides home sellers with absolute certainty and a refreshing customer experience that far exceeds what’s common within estate agency,” says the company.
+Meanwhile, Nested plans to use the new capital to continue to grow aggressively, initially within London and then expanding across the U.K. “The investment will focus on delivering a solution that provides home sellers with absolute certainty and a refreshing customer experience that far exceeds what’s common within estate agency,” says the company.

 0